 Myth #5: Content sharing and cross-promotion happens off-site, so the CMS doesn’t matter.

-A single CMS makes omni-channel delivery easy with a “create once, publish everywhere” mentality.
-With a flexible, multi-site CMS, content is centralized, which makes it easier to find and share—giving a larger organic portfolio of content to pull from and allowing for the potential of cross brand promotion.
-If I’m a customer looking for information on Company X’s website and their sub-brand Company Q pops up with related services, you may have just won a customer across both brands, or at least made available additional resources you didn’t even know you had.
+A single CMS makes omnichannel delivery easy with a “create once, publish everywhere” mentality.
+With a flexible, multisite CMS, content is centralized, which makes it easier to find and share—giving a larger organic portfolio of content to pull from and allowing for the potential of cross-brand promotion.
+If I’m a customer looking for information on Company X’s website and their sub-brand Company Q pops up with related services, you may have just won a customer across both brands or at least made available resources you didn’t even know you had available.

 Brand Consistency Use Case: Billy Casper Golf

-Ultimately, a CMS that saves you time and money while delivering a great user experience is the common goal.
-A single CMS that is easy to use and can power all your global sites is key to this.
+Ultimately the goal is to find a CMS that saves you time and money while delivering a great user experience.
+And a single CMS that is easy to use and can power all your global sites is key.